Contact Us for a Free Consultation (213) 542-0979

 That's one big thing that must be proved in an attempted murder case is that the person was trying to kill the other person.

 There's a famous case, Reginald Denny, who was a truck driver in the Rodney King situation.
-He gets attacked, hit with a brick, and brutally beaten on TV, and the person hitting him was found not guilty of attempted murder because they stopped the attack.
+He gets attacked, hit with a brick, and brutally beaten on TV, and the person hitting him is found not guilty of attempted murder because they stopped the attack.

 That's a good defense.
 Why would the guy stop the attack if he's trying to kill him?
 So, you have to look at everything.
-You need an attorney that knows the ins and outs of the criminal justice system.
+You need an attorney who knows the ins and outs of the criminal justice system.

 If you want the best, you've come to the right place.
 Pick up the phone now.
 Ask for a meeting with Ron Hedding.
 I stand at the ready to help you.
 The Hedding Law is located in Los Angeles, California.
-We provide a free case consultation by phone or use the contact form.

 Related Content: